Chinnu770/telegram-autoforwarder/README.md

 1. Autopost all new messages from one channels to another.
 2. Autopost all existing messages (or before a certain date) with delay from one channels to another.

 Questions?
-Write to me on telegram @zhivysss.
+Contact me on telegram @zhivysss.